Mark Camilleri: National Book Council

-In 2013, Mark Camilleri was appointed Executive Chairman of Malta's National Book Council.
+In 2013, Camilleri was appointed Executive Chairman of Malta's National Book Council.
 During his tenure he introduced Malta's first Public Lending Rights scheme, began Malta's participation at the London Book Fair, and founded the Malta Book Fund.

-Camilleri has also pushed for the exportation of Maltese literature, describing Immanuel Mifsud and Walid Nabhan as two of the most representative contemporary Maltese authors around the world in an interview with journalist Ramona Depares.
+Camilleri also pushed for the exportation of Maltese literature, describing Immanuel Mifsud and Walid Nabhan as two of the most representative contemporary Maltese authors around the world in an interview with journalist Ramona Depares.

-After the 2019 Malta political crisis Camilleri became very critical of the government owing to complications arising from his own position on Daphne Caruana Galizia's murder investigation.
+After the 2019 Malta political crisis, Camilleri became very critical of the government owing to complications arising from his own position on Daphne Caruana Galizia's murder investigation.
 An example of this is evident in the cancellation of the National Book Prize Ceremony, which was due to be held at the Office of the Prime Minister in November.
 This followed a request for his resignation from his public service post after insulting senior government officials.
-He refused to resign and issued a formal apology.

-His contract with the National Book Council was not renewed in 2021 and he claimed political discrimination, demanding a lifetime achievement award.

-Political views and ideology

-Camilleri's political views have evolved in time.
-However, his ideology and principles are unstable.
-He previously identified himself as a Marxist and a leftist.
-After his departure from the Labour Party, he endorsed ADPD candidate Sandra Gauci before encouraging people to vote for the Nationalist Party.
-Camilleri later endorsed the President of the European Parliament, Roberta Metsola after the 2022 election.
-He subsequently claimed to identify as a "libertarian capitalist".
+He apologized, and he said that the request for resignation had been withdrawn after the apology.

+His contract with the National Book Council was not renewed in 2021.
+He said this was due to political discrimination because of his criticism of the Labour administration.
+He criticised his successor and said that he was denied a lifetime achievement award.
+He said that the chairman, who is a novelist also named Mark Camilleri, discriminated against his publishing house, which the chairman denied.
+The Constitutional Court ruled in 2025 that Camilleri had been discriminated against by the new administration of the Book Council, specifically by refusing to review his book because of the political content of the book, but found that he had not been unfairly dismissed from his role.